 The orange fish offers a flexible design that can reach the back gums.
 It’s built with different textures throughout for tactile exploration and sensory stimulation for tiny fingers.
 In the same way, the lamb and goat legs are just long enough to reach those sore spots in the back of the mouth, and the big eyes (painted with nontoxic paint) draw your baby’s attention.

-Customer reviews show babies grow attached to these animal-like teethers and often treat them like a favorite toy.
+Customer reviews show babies grow attached to these animal-like teethers and often treat them like a favorite toy, and that was our experience as well.
+Our daughter treats this teether more as a toy than a teether, and as you can see from the pictures, our dog is also interested.
 The lack of holes offers peace of mind for parents concerned about mold growth.
-However, some buyers note that Caaocho’s natural rubber can smell for several days after purchase, so you might want to let the toy air out before giving it to your child.
+However, buyers should note that Caaocho’s natural rubber can smell for several days after purchase, so you might want to let the toy air out before giving it to your child.
+We didn’t find the smell to be too bad.

 Highlights: Made in the USA using non-toxic silicone that’s free from odors, this ergonomic teether doubles as a sensory stimulant for teething babies.